November 10, 2025

 • Network priority

-• Device financing – You can qualify for a low monthly payment for a new phone through one of these carriers rather than paying for one in full upfront.
+• Device financing – You often can qualify for a low monthly payment for a new phone through one of these carriers rather than paying for one in full upfront.

 Pros: